Sonnet 157

 Sonnet 154

-What rights has he that do not but conform?
+What rights has he, if none but to conform?

-Oft singled out yes just because he’s orange
+Oft singled out because his skin is orange,

 © Loubert S Suddaby.
 All Rights Reserved.